radicle-dev/radicle.xyz/_posts/2025-08-14-jujutsu-with-radicle.md

 At this point, I can also look at what commits are in the patch via `rad patch show`, or by using `jj log -r ::@`.
-If they're already on top `master@rad`, then to merge the patch I can simply `git push rad master` – and the remote helper marks the patch as merged if the canonical reference of `master` is update (a topic for another time).
+If they're already on top `master@rad`, then to merge the patch I can simply `git push rad master` – and the remote helper marks the patch as merged if the canonical reference of `master` is updated (a topic for another time).

 If the patch isn't on top of `master@rad` then I can rebase the changes using